Ray-Saleh/Invasion_Bot/README.md

 # Invasion_Bot
+**DISCLOSURE: THIS IS FOR TESTING AND FOR RESEARCH PURPOSES ON LEARNING IMAGE RECOGNITION THIS IS NOT TO BE USED FOR CHEATING OR BREAKING ANY RULES WRITTEN BY T4F**

 Bot for a Mobile game called invasion.
 Trades Resources and does daily tasks for accounts that user T4F logins